Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Introduction

-for $t \in [0, T]$ with $\rho^f_0 = \bar \rho_0$ (recall that we assume the initial law $\bar \rho_0$ to be given).
-The superscript in $\rho_t^f$ is to emphasize its dependence on the hypothesis velocity field $f$ and we will refer to $\rho_t^f$ as the \emph{hypothesis solution}.
-Our results can be informally summarized as follows. \begin{theorem} Suppose that the initial density function $\bar \rho_0$ is sufficiently regular and the hypothesis velocity field $f_t(\cdot) = f(t, \cdot)$ is at least three-times continuously differentiable both in $t$ and $x$.
-Define the \emph{self-consistency} potential/loss function to be
+For simplicity, we will refer to $\mathcal{A}[\bar \rho_t]$ as the \emph{underlying velocity}.
+Consider another time-varying \emph{hypothesis velocity} field $f:\sR\times \sR^d\rightarrow\sR$ and let $\rho^f_t$ be the solution to the continuity equation for $t \in [0, T]$, where we recall that the initial law $\bar \rho_0$ is known.
+We will refer to $\rho_t^f$ as the \emph{hypothesis solution} and use the superscript to emphasize its dependence on the hypothesis velocity field $f$.
+We propose an Entropy-dissipation Informed Neural Network framework (\EINN), which trains an NN parameterized hypothesis velocity field $f_\theta$ by minimizing the following \EINN\ loss

+The objective (\ref{eqn_self_consistency_potential}) is obtained by studying the stability of carefully constructed Lyapunov functions.
+These Lyapunov functions draw inspiration from the concept of entropy dissipation in the system, leading to the name of our framework.
+We highlight that we provide a rigorous error estimation guarantee for our framework for MVEs with singular kernels (\ref{eqn_coulomb_interaction}) and (\ref{eqn_nse}), showing that when $R(f_\theta)$ is sufficiently small, $\rho_t^{f_\theta}$ recovers the ground truth $\bar \rho_t$ in the KL sense, uniform in time.

-Here $\|h\|_\phi$ denotes the weighted $\gL^2$ norm for the function $h$, $\|h\|_\phi^2 = \int \|h(\vx)\|^2 \phi(\vx) d \vx$.
-We have for the MVE with the Coulomb interactions (\ref{eqn_coulomb_interaction}) or the Biot-Savart law (\ref{eqn_nse}), the KL divergence between the hypothesis solution $\rho_t^f$ and the ground truth solution $\bar \rho_t$ is controlled by the self-consistency potential for any $t\in[0, T]$, i.e. for some constant $C>0$,
+\begin{theorem}[Informal] Suppose that the initial density function $\bar \rho_0$ is sufficiently regular and the hypothesis velocity field $f_t(\cdot) = f(t, \cdot)$ is at least three times continuously differentiable both in $t$ and $x$.
+We have for the MVE with a bounded interaction kernel $K$ or with the singular Coulomb (\ref{eqn_coulomb_interaction}) or Biot-Savart (\ref{eqn_nse}) interaction, the KL divergence between the hypothesis solution $\rho_t^f$ and the ground truth $\bar \rho_t$ is controlled by the \EINN\ loss for any $t\in[0, T]$, i.e. there exists some constant $C>0$,